DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 011.md

 - Claude will be noticed by his friends from the university as well, and will also find Leif.
 #### Emil
 - Begin studying at the University, taking [[Planes and Dimensions]], [[Algebraic Thinking]], and [[Foundational Writing]].
+**Jax**
 - Eventual interacting with Von Jax, lead researcher in Detricite Amplicite Dynamics.
-He will show great interest in the arm, and will tell him that it is definitely the work of his great * 7 grandfather, Professor Jare Jax, denoted by the OBVIOUS j on the right pointer finger, as seven was his lucky number.
+He will show great interest in the arm, and will tell him that it is definitely the work of his great * 7 grandfather, Professor Brunwick Jax, denoted by the OBVIOUS j on the right pointer finger, as seven was his lucky number.
 - "Do you know what separates us from the rest of the animal kingdom?
 Us being general humanoids by the way, not just humans.
 I'm far too intelligent to be racist.
 What makes us humanoids different, what makes us civilized, is combination of our curiosity, and our undying resolve to find the answers to our questions.
 It is through the endless pursuit of knowledge that we will find strength.
 Nothing more, nothing less.
 And as such, I will help you find the answers to your question as well, so long as you help me answer mine."
 - Dr. Jax wishes to put Emil through various tests using his arm.
 He claims that he has bonded to his quite well, and will explain that there is in fact a bonding process within the stone.
 There is biology, yes, but there seems to be spirit as well.
 That is the one thing his ancestor did not consider, because the concept of a soul in itself was outside the reach of his scientific mind.
 Then that begs the question, why.
 - Emil will learn that his arm was made around the Emergent Era, briefly after the defeat of Gnoxrus.
 He will ask if he knows anything about Carlos for a head start.
 He will conclude that this was made for a man named Carlos Brawhon, who became Crownsguard in the year 1750, after choosing to fight after the Battle of the Unbounding where he lost his arm.
 He succeeded as the second generation of Crownsguard after the death of Kyle Smith due to old age.
 He eventually fought alongside a Firbolg man named Seraphius, who is still alive and retired to the Claystone Mages to the North who may have more answers.
+**Blackrock**
 - Additionally, Emil will have an encounter with the Blackrock family, after the revival of the Loxodon he killed.
 During a late night on campus, he will notice a weird tug on his watch.
 It will come unclamped, and as it falls, a Leonin man runs after it, snatching it, and runs throughout campus into a back corner of campus.
 - He will be cornered by 3 Thugs who are eager to take Emil out for what he did to their warehouse. [[Blackrock Mage]], [[Blackrock Thief]], [[Blackrock Thug]].
-- Mage: 21/21 AC13
+- Mage: 21/21 AC13 (Necromancy 3rd <)
-- Thug: 45/45 AC15
+- Thug: 45/45 AC15 (Multiattack: 1d6 + 4)
-- Thief: 23/23 AC16
+- Thief: 23/23 AC16 (Sneak attack: 3d6, 1d6 + 2)
 - If they win, they will steal Emil's Money and bash in his shield.
 #### Tova
 - If visiting Thaddeus, he will learn of his recent affairs.